 Get schooled on emojis!
-Emojis aren’t just cute cartoons you can type.
+Emojis aren’t just cute pictures you can type.
 They are now a part of the fabric of modern society.
 Let’s explore the history of emojis, what they mean, and how they affect communication.
 You should know that emojis are not confined to smartphones and tablets; their charm can be put into action on mobile devices and computers.
-Tony Vincent is ready to demonstrate how emojis can inspire learning and creativity.
-He is somewhat obsessed with emojis and has dozens of clever ideas that any teacher can use.
-His innovative suggestions include illustrating ideas, offering feedback, reinforcing vocabulary, presenting math problems, kickstarting the writing process, and assessing learning.

 There are nearly 3,000 emoji characters and they are treated like text.
 If your computer or device doesn't have an emoji keyboard, you can search, copy and paste emoji characters from emojipedia.org.
 I like that Emojipedia tells me what each emoji is supposed to be.
 It also displays how emojis will look on different platforms.